aloralabs/borochov-website/content/_index.md

 ### Associates

-* Bingo is reopening!
+* Bingo is open!
 Check out the [Delta Bingo Gaming website](https://deltabingo.com/our-locations/downsview/).
 Did you know that funds raised from charity gaming go to support local charities?
 We are proud to be one of those charities.
 * [Na'amat Canada Toronto](https://www.naamat.com)
 * [Camp Gesher](https://campgesher.com)
 * [ORT Toronto](https://ort-toronto.org)